 Mendel’s experimental study on the pattern of inheritance was a turning point in the history of genetics.
 Based on his investigation, Mendel proposed three laws of inheritance.
 Mendel’s Law of Inheritance is the fundamental principle of inheritance in genetics.
 Law of Dominance, Law of Segregation and Law of Independent Assortment are collectively known as Mendel’s Laws of Inheritance.

 Mendel chose to perform a monohybrid cross of a pair of contrasting traits.
-The observations of the monohybrid cross led to the formulation of Law of Segregation and Law of Dominance.
+The observations of the monohybrid cross led to the formulation of the Law of Segregation and Law of Dominance.
 Followed by this, Mendel performed a dihybrid cross taking two contradicting traits together for crossing.

 Also Read: Mendel’s Laws Of Inheritance

 Law of Independent Assortment

 According to the law of independent assortment, the alleles of two more genes get sorted into gametes independent of each other.
 The allele received for one gene does not influence the allele received for another gene.

 Mendel’s experiment always portrayed that the combinations of traits of the progeny are always different from their parental traits.
 Based on this, he formulated the Law of Independent Assortment.